Marcusk19/ece-406/README.md

   ```bash
   cd 01_Project-1/code
   ```
-2. compile and run the code depending on which rule (openmp/mpi/hybrid) will generate a seperate binary
+2. compile and run the code depending on which rule (openmp/mpi/hybrid) will generate a separate binary

 3. run the code in openmp (bin/run-graph-openmp)
   ```bash